tinacms/tinacms/packages/@tinacms/webpack-helpers/readme.md

 ### Usage

+Ensure you've set your `tinacms` monorepo up with the initial steps in the README, if your packages don't have a `build` directory the consuming app won't be able to resolve them.

 Pass your webpack config to the `aliasTinaDev` function along with the relative path from the site your working on to the `tinacms` monorepo, the following is an example from a next.js app where the monorepo is in an adjacent folder:

 ```js